abbourne/abbourne.github.io/content/about/colophon.md

 An advantage of static sites, or to be precise, sites that use the [Jamstack](https://jamstack.org/) architecture is that there are numerous options for great free, reliable hosting on cloud infrastructure with quite rich features.
 I'm experimenting with [GitHub Pages](https://pages.github.com/) and [Netlify](https://www.netlify.com/).
 Both support Hugo, as well as several other SSGs.

 The source for the site is stored in [GitHub](https://github.com/abbourne/abbourne.github.io).
 A push to the Master branch triggers a production build and deploy.
-It takes about 30 seconds from entering `git push` om my laptop until the site is live on the web.
+It takes about 30 seconds from entering `git push` on my laptop until the site is live on the web.